 In this seminar, we are aiming for art house, "indie," international or classic works that have made a mark in the vast and intriguing world of cinema.
 Perhaps the subjects of the films shown will be very diverse, but the common connection should be that these are all windows on the human spectrum of how we live, our longings, our mistakes, our failures, our triumphs and our willingness to find humor to cushion the struggles as we move along through life experiences.
 Our mission in this seminar is to share interesting films.
 We want to view all of these with open minds.
 Moreover, we should try and share each director's artistic vision of how a tale might be told on screen.
 We will aim to see each director's angle and can freely comment on the success or failure of what we believe to be his or her intentions.
 Does the film in question succeed or fail, in whole or in part?
-Does the director engage us?
-Stir our emotions?
-Lose us somewhere along the story path?
-Might the director use casting to illuminate the tale being told on screen or miss his or her mark with what we might feel is miscasting?
+Does the director use casting to illuminate the tale being told on screen or miss his or her mark with what we might feel is miscasting?
 Does the filmmaker give us a dose of reality?
 Might a particular movie be a temporary escape from life's woes?
 We have heard it so often: "escape to the movies!"